-- Official college or university transcript(s) from any institution(s) where academic credit has been granted
+- Official High School Transcripts from all schools where credit has been granted.

-- A résumé of extracurricular activities, volunteerism, leadership, and work experience
+- Résumé of extracurricular activities, awards, and achievements

 Hillsdale, MI 49242

-Note for Homeschool Students: Homeschool students must submit a transcript from a homeschooling guild or association.
+- Official high school transcripts come from a homeschool clearinghouse, guild, or association.
 If transcripts are unavailable we encourage you to consider FastTranscripts.com offered in concert with the Home School Legal Defense Association (HSLDA).
 Or, we will accept detailed course descriptions along with proficiency levels and textbooks used.
-One letter of recommendation for homeschool students should be from the primary educator, and the other should come from someone besides a friend or relative who can speak to the student's ability to complete a rigorous program of academic study.

-Permission is granted to a limited number of students, usually adults not in residence, to enroll for fewer than the minimum number of credit hours carried by a regular student.
+- Permission is granted to a limited number of Special Students to enroll for fewer than the minimum number of credit hours carried by a regular student.
 These students pay the per-credit-hour tuition fee and enroll for not more than 11 hours of course work each semester.
-They are designated as special students who may or may not be working toward a degree.
+They must follow the standard application procedure.